starmandeluxe/SimplifyIchiba/README.md

 3. Browse any items on Rakuten and Enjoy!

 ## Future Roadmap
-1. Convert to standalone Chrome extension - DONE
+1. Add option to toggle the Chrome extension on/off
-2. Add Google Translate button to get English support - DONE
-3. Optimize visuals with bootstrap - IN PROGRESS